The (Complicated) History of Amazon Advertising 2012 to 2021

 On top of that, a lot of the information you’ll find online is out-of-date and not relevant to advertisers in 2021.
 Amazon has renamed dashboards, merged certain features, shifted stuff around, and has little to no documentation.

-To help you keep everything straight—we put together The History of Amazon Advertising as a complete guide to demystifying Amazon Advertising.
+To help you keep everything straight—we put together The History of Amazon Ads as a complete guide to demystifying Amazon Advertising.
 (With timelines to help you navigate any older content you encounter across the web!

-Overview of Amazon Advertising 2021
+Overview of Amazon Ads 2021

-Under Amazon Advertising there are two different platforms: Amazon Ad Console and Amazon DSP.
+Under Amazon Ads there are two different platforms: Amazon Ad Console and Amazon DSP.
 Outside these two platforms, there are two separate dashboards Seller Central and Vendor Central.
 These two dashboards are used to manage everything except ads on Amazon.

 Let’s dive in to the differences between Amazon Ad Console and Amazon DSP.

-What is Amazon Advertising Console in 2021?
+What is Amazon Ads Console in 2021?

+Amazon Ad Console is Amazon’s PPC advertising offering.
+It is a platform that seller and vendor advertisers can use to run advertisements on Amazon.
 Previously only vendors had access to Advertising Console (while sellers used Seller Central for Advertising).
 However, in March 2020 Amazon moved all advertising management to Amazon Ad Console.
+Amazon Ad Console has three different PPC ad types:

 Right now, the Amazon Ad Console is the go-to dashboard for managing ads for both vendors and sellers, but it wasn’t always that way.
 Let’s take a look at a brief timeline of how Amazon Ad Console has evolved over the years.

-The History of Amazon Advertising Console
+The History of Amazon Ads Console

 2012—Amazon launches Amazon Marketing Services (AMS) exclusively for first-party (1P) vendors.
 AMS initially included the following ad types:

-• Product Ads (Now called Sponsored Products Ads)
+• Product Ads (Now called Sponsored Products)

 • Amazon Text Ads (Discontinued)

-• eCommerce Ads (Now called Sponsored Display Ads)
+• eCommerce Ads (Now called Sponsored Display)

 Later these ads were changed to: